French Teaching Interns

 • A one-time $1,690 maximum administrative fee for visa sponsorship services

-Teaching assistants pay for their own plane tickets to and from France as well as visa application fees at the U.S. Embassy in Paris.
+Teaching Interns pay for their own plane tickets to and from France as well as visa application fees at the U.S. Embassy in Paris.

-The total cost of hosting a French TA at the K-12 level depends on the length of time the school wishes to host the assistant.
+The total cost of hosting a French TA at the K-12 level depends on the length of time the school wishes to host the intern.

 Assistants at the university level are sponsored for visas in the "J-1 Non-Degree Student" category and work 20 hours per week.
 Under this framework, the host school provides: